lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     When I get GTK running on Ubuntu Touch, I will face the same problem with widgets.
 And I have to make GTK widgets look and feel consistent with Qt / Ubuntu Touch widgets.

+    That's why I decided to move away from GTK and focus on a simpler widget framework with LVGL.

 1. __Older kernel base__ in Ubuntu Touch...
 I don't do kernel hacking much so it doesn't matter to me.

     I think for mobiles we only need to support a few common chipsets, so an older kernel is probably fine.